pineunity/apmec/doc/source/user/vnfm_usage_guide.rst

    apmec mea-create --mead-template <MEAD-FILE-NAME> <MEA-NAME>

-This method is recommended when NFV Catalog is maintained outside Apmec and Apmec is primarily used as a NFV workflow engine.
+This method is recommended when MEC Catalog is maintained outside Apmec and Apmec is primarily used as a MEC workflow engine.

 Example
 ~~~~~~~